-The constitution of the organisation is a legally binding agreement between the members of the organisation and the Board .
-Board members need to be familiar with it and comfortable that all the activities of the organisation are conducted in accordance with that document.
+The constitution of the organisation is a legally binding agreement between each member of the organisation and (a) the organisation itself; (b) the Board; (c) the company secretary; and (d) the other members of the organisation.
+Both the members of the organisation generally, and its board members in particular, need to be familiar with the constitution and be comfortable that the activities of the organisation are conducted in accordance with that document.

 For example, a constitution usually contains rules about:

-- The purpose of the organisation – activities which are for other purposes are not permitted;
+· The purpose of the organisation – it cannot engage in activities for other purposes;

-The law imposes special responsibilities on the Board and Committee members called 'fiduciary duties or responsibilities'.
-Executive officers and administrators working in arts organisations also have these responsibilities.
+The law imposes special personal responsibilities on the Board and the Committee members called 'fiduciary duties or responsibilities'.
+The officers and administrators working in arts and other not for profit organisations also have these personal responsibilities.
 They include:

 1. Duty to be careful and diligent: you must be hardworking and take your responsibilities seriously.
 You should:

-- Have defined policies in relation to areas of greatest risk, including conflict of interest; and
+· Have defined policies in relation to areas of greatest risk, including conflict of interest;

 2. Duty of honesty and good faith: you must be loyal to the organisation and act honestly in all your dealings with each other and the organisation.
 When you are making a decision on behalf of the organisation, you must act in the interest of the organisation overall rather than for your own interest or the interest of individual members.